Shadoka/rtt/README.md

 ### Peek into a queue (non-consuming)

-Use the `peek` subcommand if you want to see some of the first messages queued in a queue.
+Use the `peek` command if you want to see some of the first messages queued in a queue.
 Those messages will not be consumed by this action.
 `rtt` does not interpret the data and (currently) does not validate the payload against a possibly configured schema.

 By default `peek` will only print the first message in a queue and connects to the default namespace.
 You can change both those settings via